QUESTIONS? FROM UK CALL: 0330 088 5894 | FROM NON-UK CALL: +44 330 088 5894

 Educate customers

 Tour operators also need to play an important role in educating their customers about sustainable tourism practices and the importance of supporting local tourism development.
 This can include providing information about local customs and traditions, promoting responsible travel practices, and encouraging customers to shop locally and support small businesses.
 Tour operators can also provide customers with information about sustainable tourism certification programs, such as the Global Sustainable Tourism Council (GSTC) or the Rainforest Alliance, which can help customers to identify and support sustainable tourism businesses.
-Our Local Tour is currently in the process of applying to be accredited by the Global Sustainable Tourism Council.
+Our Local Tour is currently a member of the GSTC.

 Partner with local organisations